Federal Energy Programs

 - Identify qualifying equipment that meets efficiency requirements

-- Calculate potential tax credits based on your planned upgrade
+- Calculate potential NV Energy rebates based on your planned upgrade

 - Compare equipment options showing upfront cost, incentives, and long-term savings

-- Explain how federal credits stack with utility rebates and financing
+- Explain how NV Energy rebates combine with manufacturer promotions and financing

 Complete Documentation